DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/README.md

 ## Focus

 This repo contains the documentation for the Power Apps hackathon.
 The application to complete will be a **model driven app with Custom Pages**.
 The business scenario of our example app is the import of CO2 consumption figures from a local file.
 They will have to approved before showing up in a consolidated table.
-A wizard will guide the importing and approving user to the import/ approval.
+A wizard will guide the importing user.

 The hackathon includes the following technologies:
 * Power Apps: Model driven apps with custom pages